 Just like any language, math has a way to communicate ideas.
-Algebraic expression is a compact way of describing mathematical objects using a combination of numbers, variables (letters), and arithmetic operations namely addition, subtraction, multiplication, and division.
+An algebraic expression is a compact way of describing mathematical objects using a combination of numbers, variables (letters), and arithmetic operations namely addition, subtraction, multiplication, and division.

 In other words, the three main components of algebraic expressions are numbers, variables, and arithmetic operations.